jbcodeforce/aws-studies/docs/infra/index.md

 ## Security group

-Define inbound and outbound security rules.
+Define inbound and outbound security rules.  it is like a virtual firewall inside an EC2 instance.
 They regulate access to ports, authorized IP ranges IPv4 and IPv6, control inbound and outbound network.
 By default all inbound traffic is denied and outbound authorized.

 * They contain `allow rules` only.